Raihan-009/ingress-egress-traffic/README.md

 sudo iptables --append FORWARD --out-interface br0 --jump ACCEPT
 ```

-These rules enabled traffic to travel across the v-net virtual bridge.These are useful to allow all traffic to pass through the v-net interface without any restrictions.However, keep in mind that using such rules without any filtering can expose your system to potential security risks.
+These rules enabled traffic to travel across the br0 virtual bridge.These are useful to allow all traffic to pass through the br0 interface without any restrictions.
+However, keep in mind that using such rules without any filtering can expose your system to potential security risks.
 But for now we re good to ping!

 ## `Test Connectivity`